guildai/guild.ai/pages/index.md

     <h4>Train and Backup Remotely</h4>
     <p>

-      Train on GPU accelerated systems running in the cloud on on-prem.
+      Train on GPU accelerated systems running on any cloud or on-prem environment.

     </p>
   </div>